-MSU offers over 100 bachelor programs, 40 master programs and 16 doctoral programs in colleges of: agriculture, arts and architecture, business, education, health and human development, engineering, letters and sciences, and nursing.
+MSU offers over 120 bachelor programs, 54 master and 37 doctoral programs and 19 graduate certificate programs in colleges of: agriculture, arts and architecture, business, education, health and human development, engineering, letters and sciences, and nursing.
 The on-line comprehensive MSU Catalog is your best source of up-to-date information about the University.

 Montana State University's Points of Excellence are: